 Symptoms of Club Foot can be seen where the bones and joints in the foot are misaligned resulting in the foot being turned in and down.
 It can happen to both feet or just one and it makes it hard to hold the feet in the right position.

-It is important to begin treatment early on as the younger the child is, the easier it is to correct this problem because the foot is easier to shape.
-Treatment is almost always non operative with surgery only being used as a last resort.
+It is important to begin treatment early on, because the younger the child is, the easier it is to correct the problem.
+This is because the foot is easier to shape.
+Treatment is almost always non-operative and surgery is only used as a last resort.